BigSoftVideo/DOTE/glossary.md

 ### Script-based Transcription System <a id='script'></a>

 A Script-based Transcription System denotes a set of conventions and ways of writing that assume that speech (and action) can be written in chunks ([neighbourhoods](#neighbourhoods)) of dialogue, much like a play or film script.
+The assumption in _DOTE_ is that the script is read from left-to-right and from top-to-bottom.
-The other core system is a score-based transcription system that assumes that all speech and action occurs simultaneously in one long score, comprising subtiers, that continues to infinity.
+An alternative is a _score-based_ transcription system that assumes that all speech and action occurs simultaneously in one long, continuous score, comprising subtiers, that notionally continues to infinity, much like a musical score.
+This alternative is partially implemented by _DOTE_ in relation to [Subtier Types](#subtier) within a [Neighbourhood](#neigbourhood).
+In future releases, an optional, dedicated micro score-based tool will be smartly interchangeable with the script-based system.

 ### Smooth Transition <a id='smooth'></a>